 During the tour, journalists visited the Stockyard Meat Packing processing facility in Chicago, a company that’s been in business for more than 120 years, to observe its meat packing practices.
 The team then traveled to Idaho to tour the operations of Snake River Farms and Agri-Beef.
 The group also visited Little Cattle Company, a cow/calf operation.

 The final stop was in San Francisco, where the team visited top restaurants and met with some of the city’s leading chefs.
 Chef Ryan Farr discussed the nose-to-tail consumption movement as a popular form of ethical and balanced food consumption.
-Chef Bruce Aidells provided the guests with a cooking demonstration and taste testing session featuring a pan-sautéed New York strip steak with Spanish sweet pepper and chorizo butter.
+Chef Bruce Aidells provided the guests with a cooking demonstration and taste testing session featuring pork tenderloin stuffed with porcini mushrooms and a pan-sautéed New York strip steak with Spanish sweet pepper and chorizo butter.